zgrkrtl/HexMapGenerator3D/README.md

 This project is MIT licensed – free to use, modify, and distribute.

 ## Don't forget to install TMP for visual feedback of HexCell coordinates.
-(HexCell script should be attached to your or provided hexagon prefab with TMP attached to it)
+(HexCell script should be attached to your or provided hexagon prefab with also TMP attached to it)

 ## Referenced hex grid system logic: https://www.redblobgames.com/grids/hexagons/